 The Alte Nationalgalerie on Berlin’s Museum Island is filled with art from neoclassical and the romantics to the impressionists – the full spectrum of 19th-century paintings and sculptures.

-The Alte Nationalgalerie (Old National Gallery) in the shape an antique Greek temple is one of the smaller museums on Berlin’s Museum Island.
+The Alte Nationalgalerie (Old National Gallery) in the shape of an antique Greek temple is one of the smaller museums on Berlin’s Museum Island.
 It is home to Berlin’s collection of mostly 19th century European paintings and sculptures covering the period from the French Revolution to the First World War.
 The emphasis is on German artists but the collection also includes works from artists from other European countries.
-The current permanent exhibition includes major works by German painters Caspar David Friedrich, Karl Friedrich Schinkel, Max Liebermann and Adolph Menzels.
+The current permanent exhibition includes major works by German painters Caspar David Friedrich, Karl Friedrich Schinkel, Max Liebermann, and Adolph Menzels.
 Online tickets are available from Tiqets.

 Alte Nationalgalerie in Berlin

 The artworks displayed in the Alte Nationalgalerie range from the origins of neoclassical art (Klassizismus) and romanticism (Romantik) to impressionism (Impressionismus), realism (Realismus) and Secession.
 Most of the works are by German artists but the museum also has a fine collection of French impressionists and realists from various European nations.

 The Alte Nationalgalerie opened in 1876 as the third museum on Museumsinsel.
 It was designed as a neoclassical Greek temple by Friedrich August Stüler and completed by Johann Heinrich Strack – both students of Schinkel.
 It suffered damage during the Second World War but in contrast to many other buildings on the island already reopened in 1949.